vinser/flibgolite/README.md

 1. PC, NAS or server with Windows, MacOS or Linux operating system.
 2. A reader (device or application) that can work with OPDS catalogs and supports FB2 or EPUB book formats.

-FLibGoLite has been tested and works with mobile applications for reading books `PocketBook Reader`, `FBReader`, `Librera Reader`, `Cool Reader`,
-as well as desktop applications `Foliate` and `Thorium Reader`.
+FLibGoLite has been tested and works with mobile applications for reading books `PocketBook Reader`, `FBReader`, `Librera Reader`, `Cool Reader`, as well as desktop applications `Foliate` and `Thorium Reader`.
 You can use any other applications or devices that can read the listed book formats and work with OPDS catalogs.

-Follow these [guide](https://vinser.github.io/flibgolite-docs/en/docs/user-guide/) to install FLibGoLite on your PC and
+Follow these [guide](https://vinser.github.io/flibgolite-docs/en/docs/user-guide/) to install FLibGoLite on your PC.

-put your books in FB2 format (zip-archives or separate files) or EPUB in the `books/stock` folder.
+Put your books in FB2 format (zip-archives or separate files) or EPUB in the `books/stock` folder.
 The service processes them and enters the books details into the catalog.

 Next, configure the reader(s) to work with the OPDS directory `http://server:8085/opds`,
 where `server` is the name of your PC or the IP address of the PC type `192.168.0.10`